ShemaHakidu/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u:  a script that moves all files beginning with an uppercase letter to the directory /tmp/u rm *~: Delete all files that end with the character ~ mkdir -p welcome/to/school: a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+mv [[:upper:]]* /tmp/u:  a script that moves all files beginning with an uppercase letter to the directory /tmp/u rm *~: Delete all files that end with the character ~ mkdir -p welcome/to/school: a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory. ls -amvp: command that lists all the files and directories of the current directory, separated by commas, names should end with a slash \n